atominize/javascript-interview-project/README.md

-# Getting Started with Create React App
+# Intro

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), material-ui and javascript.

-## Available Scripts
+## Getting started

-In the project directory, you can run:
+To build the project, first clone the repository.
+`cd` into the folder and run `npm start`.

 ### `npm start`